GoogleCloudPlatform/professional-services/tools/quota-monitoring-alerting/python/README.md

 #### Common Steps
 * Create a project
 * Associate billing with the project
-* Make sure the user executing below steps has following permissions at org level
+* Make sure the user or service account executing below steps has following permissions at org level
   * Editor
   * App Engine Creator
   * resourcemanager.organizations.getIamPolicy